1. HDMF Specification Language

 List describing the names of the dimensions of the dataset.
 Same as for attributes.
 See Section 1.6.1.3 for details.

-1.8.1.7. doc
+1.8.1.7. value

 The value of the dataset specification doc key is a string describing the dataset.
 The doc key is required.